 The Vacationer Tip

 Is an all-inclusive resort not for you?
 Check out our guide to the 10 Best Economy and Budget-Friendly Hotel Chains.
 Or if you want an upgrade, read our 9 Best Mid-Tier Hotel Chains list.
-Don’t forget to leverage your credit card to save even more money when you travel.
-If you do not have a travel rewards credit card, our highest recommendation is the Chase Sapphire Reserve®.
+If you do not have a travel-rewards credit card, our highest recommendations are the Chase Sapphire Preferred® Card, the Capital One Venture X Rewards Credit Card, and the Citi Premier® Card.
 If you would like to see other offers, Click to See All of Our Recommended Travel Credit Cards.
-You can also use the CardMatch Tool to see what cards and offers you may already be prequalified for.

 You’ve seen Sandals advertised on television.
 It’s the all-inclusive resort chain that brands itself as the most romantic among your options.
 But is it truly all that romantic?
 If you look online, reviews are pretty polarizing.

 Yes, Sandals is geared toward honeymooners.
 It’s also geared toward other couples looking for a romantic getaway.
 However, it’s not as “5 star” as what some might expect from all the marketing.
 Likewise, the quality can differ from property to property.